facebook/react-native-website/docs/new-architecture-library-intro.md

 ## Preparing your JavaScript Codebase for the new React Native Renderer (Fabric)

-The new renderer, also known as Fabric, doesn’t use the UIManager, so direct calls to UIManager will need to be migrated.
+The new renderer, Fabric, doesn’t use the UIManager, so direct calls to UIManager will need to be migrated.
 Historically, calls to UIManager had some pretty complicated patterns.
 Fortunately, we’ve created new APIs that are much cleaner.
 These new APIs are forward compatible with Fabric, so you can migrate your code today, and the APIs will work properly when you turn on Fabric!

 Fabric will be providing new type safe JS APIs that are much more ergonomic than some of the patterns we've seen in product code today.
 These APIs require references to the underlying component, no longer using the result of `findNodeHandle`. `findNodeHandle` is used to search the tree for a native component given a class instance.
 This was breaking the React abstraction model. `findNodeHandle` is not compatible with React 18.
 Deprecation of `findNodeHandle` in React Native is similar to the [deprecation of `findDOMNode` in React DOM](https://reactjs.org/docs/strict-mode.html#warning-about-deprecated-finddomnode-usage).